Last Updated on by

 Anthem Medicare Supplement Plans

 Anthem formed back in 2004 when WellPoint Health Networks, Inc. and Anthem, Inc. merged.
 Then in 2014, WellPoint, Inc. changed the corporate name to Anthem, Inc.

-Over the years the company has delivered a number of leading health benefit solutions including products for life insurance, disability benefits, dental, vision, long-term care insurance, etc.
+Over the years, the company has delivered several leading health benefit solutions, including products for life insurance, disability benefits, dental, vision, long-term care insurance, etc.

 They are an independent licensee of Blue Cross and Blue Shield Association; their headquarters is located in Indianapolis, Indiana.